rabierp/rabierp.github.io/content/2017-04-17-ghblog-pelican-setup.md

 ### Publish your local Blog copy to your GitHub repository

 During the 1st step, we've created the GitHub repository for the User page.

 Since then, we've generated and tested some content locally.

+So now, we want to upload our content, I mean the files in the `output` directory of your project to the `master` branch of your GitHub User page repository, which is the branch that will be accessible through the `https://**username**.github.io` URL.